 Anyone who develops symptoms of COVID-19 -- even those who are fully vaccinated or have had COVID-19 in the past -- should contact their health care provider about testing as soon as possible.
 Early testing is critical to slowing the spread of COVID-19 in Clark County.

-People who are fully vaccinated and were in close contact with someone who tested positive for COVID-19 should get tested 3-5 days after exposure, even if they don’t have symptoms.
-They do not need to quarantine at home but should wear a mask indoors in public for 14 days following exposure or until the test result is negative.
+People who were in close contact with someone who tests positive for COVID-19 should get tested 5 days after exposure, even if they don’t have symptoms.

 Here is guidance for people who have or think they have COVID-19:

 Most health care facilities now offer COVID-19 testing.
 People who are unable to access testing through their regular health care provider, those who do not have a health care provider or those who are uninsured can contact the following facilities to request testing:

 - Delta Direct Care, 2370 E Third Loop, Suite 203, Vancouver.
 Call to schedule a drive-thru testing appointment.
 360.999.5138.
 Cost for nonmembers is $100 for antigen test (rapid test), $160 for molecular test.

 - Legacy GoHealth.
 Two locations.
 Must schedule visit before going into the clinic.
 Cost for uninsured is $195 for virtual visit and test; $245 for in-person visit and test.

 - Hazel Dell: 8013 NE Sixth Ave., Vancouver.
 360.787.4151.